cnorick/curse-of-strahd-notes/Locations/Tser Pool Encampment (G).md

 - Take down the DM screen
 - Perform the actions as you say them
 - Have her character wait for silence before reading the next card
+- After the reading, she shoos the party out of the ten to go have fun

 ## Stat Blocks